SaleemKamaludin/SaleemKamaludin.github.io/courses/math-for-business.md

 ## Resources
 - 📘 Textbook reference: Haeussler, Paul, & Wood (2013).
 - 📝 Problem sets are updated regularly.
-- 💡 Worked solutions will be added as the course progresses.
+- 💡 Worked solutions will be done in class.

 ---